Petlja/cocreate_Hardware-Assembly_en/source/Session4/overview.md

 ## Assembly instructions

-Computer assembly fits internal components in correct sequence to make the system functional; arrange parts before starting.
+Computer assembly is an essential job of a computer installation technician.
+It is a process in which all the internal components required for the computer system are fitted so as to make the computer functional.
+There is a proper sequence of attachment for each and every component into the computer system.

+It is a systematic process.
+Start by arranging the computer parts.

 Materials required: